Jader41/knect/connect-four-game/README.md

 1. Start the server
 2. Start at least two client instances
 3. Enter a username in each client
+4. Click "Play Online" to connect to the server
-4. The server will match players automatically
+5. The server will match players automatically
-5. Take turns dropping discs into the columns
+6. Take turns dropping discs into the columns
-6. Connect four discs of your color horizontally, vertically, or diagonally to win
+7. Connect four discs of your color horizontally, vertically, or diagonally to win
-7. Use the chat feature to communicate with your opponent
+8. Use the chat feature to communicate with your opponent
-8. When a game ends, use the "Play Again" button to start a new game or "Return to Lobby" to go back to matchmaking
+9. When a game ends, use the "Play Again" button to start a new game or "Return to Lobby" to go back to matchmaking

 ### Playing Against Computer (AI)

-1. Start the server (required for authentication)
-2. Start a client and enter a username
+1. Start a client and enter a username
-3. In the waiting screen, click "Play vs Computer"
+2. Click "Play with Computer"
-4. Select a difficulty level (Easy, Medium, or Hard)
+3. Select a difficulty level (Easy, Medium, or Hard)
-5. The game will start with you as the Red player and the AI as the Yellow player
+4. The game will start with you as the Red player and the AI as the Yellow player
-6. Take turns making moves
+5. Take turns making moves
-7. After the game ends, you can use the "Play Again" button to start a new game with the AI or "Return to Lobby" to go back to matchmaking
+6. After the game ends, you can use the "Play Again" button to start a new game with the AI or "Return to Lobby" to go back to the main screen

 ## Game Rules